Skip to content

 Stevens-Johnson Syndrome

-Stevens-Johnson syndrome (SJS) is an acute mucocutaneous disease characterized by sudden high fever, conjunctivitis, skin rash, followed by erosions and blisters on the skin and mucous membranes throughout the body.
+Stevens-Johnson syndrome (SJS) is an acute mucocutaneous disease characterized by sudden high fever, conjunctivitis, and skin rash followed by erosions and blisters on the skin and mucous membranes throughout the body.
 Toxic epidermal necrolysis (TEN) is a disease type that includes the severe form of SJS.
 Many cases have a history of drug administration before onset, and it is also a serious adverse drug reaction.
-This disease was named after American pediatricians Albert Mason Stevens and Frank Chambliss Johnson, who reported two cases of children with fever, conjunctivitis, and erosions of the skin and oral mucosa in 1922.
-Later, in 1956, Alan Lyell reported toxic epidermal necrolysis (TEN), and both were organized as severe drug eruptions on the same spectrum.
+The disease was named after the American pediatricians Albert Mason Stevens and Frank Chambliss Johnson, who reported two children with fever, conjunctivitis, and erosions of the skin and oral mucosa in 1922.
+Subsequently, in 1956, Alan Lyell reported toxic epidermal necrolysis (TEN), and both were classified as part of the same spectrum of severe drug eruptions.

 ClassificationArea of skin lesions